 Vertical Scaling

 Vertical scaling refers to the up-scaling process where your infrastructure’s computational capacity is boosted to mitigate the new requirements.
-This process, called scale-up, allows you to retain the resources in the existing logical unit.
+This process, also called scale-up, allows you to retain the resources in the existing logical unit.
 As a result, the infrastructure’s network capacity, storage power, and processing ability will be expanded.

 Horizontal Scaling